-Physicians, patients, and other healthcare stakeholders recognize this change in the CME reporting as an important step for keeping medical professionals abreast of the latest treatments available for their patients.
-But widespread concerns remain in the medical community.
+Physicians, patients, and other healthcare stakeholders recognize that CME is important for keeping medical professionals abreast of the latest treatments available for their patients, so widespread concerns remain in the medical community about the proposal by CMS to remove the exemption.

-Life sciences companies have an opportunity to gain physician trust and loyalty by clearly outlining how specific CME programs being offered to the physician will be reported.
+Life sciences companies have an opportunity to gain physician trust and loyalty by clearly outlining how specific CME programs offered to the physician will be reported.